OpenSim2Real/hardware_repository/docs/build_instructions_leg.rst

 ODRI has the following recommendations for 3D printing:
 * `3D Printed Parts Details <https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware/blob/master/mechanics/actuator_module_v1/details/details_3d_printed_parts.md#details-3d-printed-parts>`

-The Robotic Leg requires the following STL parts to be printed.
+The Robotic Leg requires the following STL parts to be printed, as listed in the BOM:
-TODO: link to BOM
+:ref`Bill of Materials <https://docs.google.com/spreadsheets/d/1XG-ZolOVECbDxBZboHLyk8DWym51CpaGKmIMvlk1yfg/edit?usp=sharing>`

 Our team recommends the SLS process with Nylon 12 material to print all the parts.
 Our team recommends not using inexpensive FDM printers with the commonly available PLA material - some FDM printers do not have